casper-network/docs-archive/dapp/erc20/contract.md

 ```
 It expects two arguments: `"deploy"` as a method name, and `initial_balance` as the number of tokens initially minted for the calling account.

-Let's take a look at `env::deploy_token` and `env::deploy_proxy`. `deploy_token` stores the `erc20` contract and gets `token_ref` as the return value.
+Let's take a look at `env::deploy_token` and `env::deploy_token_indirect`. `deploy_token` stores the `erc20` contract and gets `token_ref` as the return value.
 Then it calls the `erc20` contract to initialize it.
-At the end it saves the contract's hash under `erc20_proxy` as one of the named keys of the account. `call` is running in the context of the account that executed the transaction. `deploy_proxy` does the same, but without the initialization step as it isn't needed.
+At the end it saves the contract's hash under `erc20` as one of the named keys of the account. `call` is running in the context of the account that executed the transaction. `deploy_token_indirect` does the same, but without the initialization step as it isn't needed.

 ```rust
 // contract/src/env.rs